MSUSEL/msusel-snort-network-quality/README.md

     * Include a custom ruleset file that Snort will utilize during the detection process.
       * ` ips = {variables = default_variables, include = 'local.rules'} `
   * Section 7: Configure Outputs
-    * Uncomment the alert_fast line to enable the output log and specify file options.
+    * Uncomment the 'alert_fast' line to enable the output log and specify file options.
       * ` alert_fast = {file = true} `

  * With this comprehensive overview of Snort, we're ready to delve into the project details.